Michaelrbacu/IST-278/README.md

 Unit 5 - Triggers
 The unit in this collection focuses on triggers.
 It covers the creation of triggers, their purpose in enforcing business rules, and their impact on database operations.

+Unit 6 -
+This unit concentrates on Transactions & Locking.

+Unit 7 -
+This unit concentrates on Security.

+Unit 8 -
+This unit concentrates on XML.